- An average of 2,100 are served monthly.

 Family Building Sheltering Parameters

 We are a Faith Based Charity, ministry.
-This facility with four autonomous family apartments, plus the programs associated with these unique families will only be open to those who experience an external crisis not of their making.
+This facility with three autonomous family apartments, plus the programs associated with these unique families will only be open to those who experience an external crisis not of their making.
 This facility is for a Husband and Wife, legally married with children.
 Units are 620 sqft and have private baths with two sets of bunk beds, king size bed and partitioned between parents and kids.

 EXAMPLES of approved circumstances or life situations: